rootsecdev/Microsoft-Blue-Forest/Security Baselines/Readme.md

+## Security Baseline 101

-This section contains security baselines for Windows 10/Server 2016/Server 2019 OS's.
-Anything custom out of Microsoft's default baselines will be labled appropriately.
+This section contains security baselines for Windows 10 Workstation and Server 2016/2019 OS's along with anything custom out of Microsoft's default baselines will be labled appropriately.